ddnet/ddnet/CONTRIBUTING.md

 A lot of the style offenses can be fixed automatically by running the fix script `./scripts/fix_style.py`

+We use clang-format 10.
+If your package manager no longer provides this version, you can download it from https://pypi.org/project/clang-format/10.0.1.1/.

 ### Upper camel case for variables, methods, class names

 With the exception of base/system.{h,cpp}